Skip to Content

 It’s common for your little one to become more anxious about being away from you.
 This separation anxiety often peaks around one year.

-Combined with a new awareness that you’re leaving them alone in their room to sleep, you can see why your toddler may start to put up a fight during sleep times.
+Combined with a new awareness that you’re leaving them alone in their room to sleep, you can see why your toddler may start to put up a fight during nighttime sleep.

 With things like separation anxiety making the 12 month sleep regression even more difficult, you may be wondering: what are some things that I can do to help make this easier on everyone?

-Most one-year olds are physically capable of sleeping 10-12 hours without night wakings.
-They also still need 2-3 hours in naps each day.
+Most one-year olds are physically capable of sleeping 10-12 hours without night wakings, and no longer require night feeds.
+They also still need 2-3 hours of sleep during daytime naps, which means they get between 12-15 hours of total sleep in a day.

-Consistency is comforting to your toddler.
-Try not to deviate from your normal bedtime routine and nap time routines.
+Try not to deviate from your consistent bedtime routine and nap time routines.
 The regression is temporary—consistent routines will help things get back on track quickly when the regression is over.

 Keep encouraging your little one’s independent sleep habits as much as possible.
 Try not to make any major adjustments to their sleep environment (like their room or their crib).